MicrosoftDocs/dynamics-365-project-operations/articles/project-management/define-project-calendars.md

 ## Setting a project's calendar

 When a project is created, you must apply a calendar template to the project.
-The default calendar template will be chosen automatically, but it can be changed before the proejct is saved.
+The default calendar template is chosen automatically, but it can be changed before the project is saved.
 The calendar template defines the following project attributes:

 - Working hours, including start and end time
 - Working days
-- Calendar exceptions such as non-working days
+- Calendar exceptions such as nonworking days

-The calendar template that's applied to a project is a copy of the calendar template defined in your organization’s settings.
+The calendar template applied to a project is a copy of the calendar template defined in your organization’s settings.

 > [!NOTE]
 > If you change the calendar template, those changes don't propagate to the working hours of the project.
 To change the working hours of the project, a new template must be applied.